 On September 7, Education Minister Mohsen Haji Mirzaei stipulated that students were “not obliged” to attend in-person classes after heavy criticism from health experts.
 “From the beginning, we said that students' presence at schools is not mandatory,” Mirzaei said.
 “We said that our priority is face-to-face education, which is more appropriate for several reasons.”

-Masoud Babaei, an official from the Ministry of Cooperatives, Labor, and Social Welfare, said that 850,000 Iranians had lost their jobs between February and August due to the COVID-19 pandemic.
-In specific industries: 59 percent of jobs in the service industry were lost, while 31 percent of jobs in the industrial sector impacted.
+Masoud Babaei, an official from the Ministry of Cooperatives, Labor, and Social Welfare, said that 850,000 Iranians had lost their jobs between February and August due to the pandemic.
+In the service industry, 59 percent of the workforce lost their jobs, while 31 percent of people working in the industrial sector were unemployed.

-On September 11, Health Minister Saeed Namaki announced that Arbaeen - the Shiite religious holiday commemorating the death of Imam Hussein - would be held virtually.
+On September 11, Health Minister Namaki announced that ceremonies for Arbaeen - the Shiite religious holiday commemorating the death of Imam Hussein - would be held virtually.